Tyler S Tyler S

 How Much Fluorocarbon Should You Put on a Reel?
 (Exact Backing Guide)

 Most anglers fill their entire reel with fluorocarbon without realizing that much of it will never be used.
 The truth is you only need enough line for casting distance and fish runs - the rest can be filled with inexpensive backing.
-In this guide, you’ll learn exactly how much fluorocarbon belongs on your reel and how to avoid wasting expensive line every time you repsool.
+In this guide, you’ll learn exactly how much fluorocarbon belongs on your reel and how to avoid wasting expensive line every time you respool.

 Read More